Helping millions of people navigate the world of technology.

 uncheck virtual machine platform and hit ok

-Command Prompt lets us communicate with the system directly through the text-based interface.
-You can use it to turn off VBS as well.
+Command Prompt lets us communicate with the system directly, and you can use it to turn off VBS as well.
 Here are the steps:

 Step 1: Use Win + R to launch the Run.